 DPhil (Oxon), FSA, FRHistS

-Mark Ormrod is a Professor in the Department of History and Academic Co-ordinator for the Arts and Humanities at the University of York.
+Mark Ormrod is a Professor in the Department of History and Dean of the Faculty of Arts and Humanities at the University of York.
 His research interests lie in the political structures and ideas of later medieval England.
-He is a fellow of the Royal Historical Society and of the Society of Antiquaries, has served on a number of AHRC committees, is a Trustee of the Richard III and Yorkist History Trust, and a Councillor both of the Pipe Roll Society and of the Royal Historical Society.
+He is a fellow of the Royal Historical Society and of the Society of Antiquaries, has served on a number of AHRC committees, is a Trustee of the Richard III and Yorkist History Trust, a Councillor of the Pipe Roll Society, and a former Councillor of the Royal Historical Society.